Free clinic: History

 At the turn of the century, healthcare in the United States became privatized despite many efforts by President Roosevelt and others to establish national health insurance, causing the healthcare system to neglect the lower classes.
 Starting in the 1950s, there have been incremental reforms to offset healthcare market failures and to better deliver healthcare services to low-income and underserved populations, including Medicaid and Medicare.
 Since then, there have still been increasing inequality and issues in coverage, access, cost, and quality of healthcare in America.
 In the United States, free clinics are a way to address this inequality and lack of universal healthcare, and as part of a health safety net.

 The modern concept of a free clinic originated in 1950 in Detroit and was named the St. Frances Cabrini Clinic.
 However, the first documented free clinic is considered to be the Haight Ashbury Free Medical Clinic in California which was started by Dr. David Smith in 1967.
+These clinics coined the phrase, "health care is a right not a privilege" and they served vulnerable veteran populations after the Vietnam war, many of whom struggled with drug abuse.
+The Haight Ashbury Free Clinic revolutionized the practice of handling substance abuse issues by holding national conferences and working directly with the Food and Drug Administration and other government agencies to create comprehensive policies and to destigmatize mental health conditions related to drug abuse.
 From there free clinics spread to other California cities and then across the United States, such as the Berkeley Free Clinic.
 Many free clinics were originally started in the 1960s and 1970s to provide drug treatments.
 Each one offered a unique set of services, reflecting the particular needs and resources of the local community.
 Some were established to provide medical services in the inner cities, while others opened in the suburbs and many student-run free clinics have emerged that serve the underserved as well as provide a medical training site for students in the health professions.
 From 1968 through the 1970s, the Black Panther Party established several Peoples’ Free Medical Clinics as part of their efforts to counter systemic discrimination against Black people in hospitals and private medical practices.
+The Peoples' Free Medical Clinics served as an advocating body as well.
+These clinics helped integrate the sector of health care into political and social spheres within the United States.
+Their efforts played a key role in social reform in health care that ultimately led to the passage of the Medicare and Medicaid act of 1965.